 One of the core features that make Grav so compelling is just how fast it is.
 This has always been a key consideration in the inherent design of Grav and is primarily due to caching, but does include several other components.

 PHP caching is critical.
-You should run a PHP opcache and usercache in order to get the best performance out of Grav.
-With PHP 5.5 and 5.6, Zend opcache with APCu user cache is slightly faster.
+You should run a PHP opcache and usercache (such as APCu) in order to get the best performance out of Grav.

 Native hosting will always be faster than a Virtual Machine.
 VMs are a great way hosting providers can offer flexible “cloud” type environments.
 These add a layer of processing that will always affect performance.
 Grav can still be fast on a VM (much faster than wordpress, joomla, etc), but still, for optimal performance, you can't beat a native hosting option.